This applet displays the wave functions (orbitals) of electrons in the hydrogenic atom (which is a theoretical simplification of the hydrogen atom).

 The Scale slider controls the zoom factor.
 This is automatically adjusted when changing orbitals.

-The Samples Menu allows you to select the number of samples used when calculating the view of the wave function.
+There is also an input box allowing you to select the number of samples used when calculating the view of the wave function.
 A larger number of samples will result in more accurate display, especially for large n, but it will be slower.